DallanQ/lost_ruins_of_arnak/Manual.md

 To avoid this, you may try to overcome the guardian as an action on a later turn.
 (See the facing page.)
 Or you might be able to escape the guardian with the help of certain cards that allow you to move your archaeologist or the guardian.

-Once your archaeologist is gone (for example, in a later round) **the discovered site is another place cost printed archaeologists can be sent to dig.** The (icon of a compass) on the board applies only when you discover these sites, not when you dig.
+Once your archaeologist is gone (For example, in a later round) **the discovered site is another place cost printed archaeologists can be sent to dig.** The (Icon of a compass) on the board applies only when you discover these sites, not when you dig.
 You can send an archaeologist to dig at a site that still has a guardian; returning from such a site at the end of the round gives you a *Fear* card, even if you were not the one who awoke the guardian.

 ## Overcome A Guardian (Page 11)